Grand Hotel (Rostov-on-Don)

 The criminal life of Rostov also took fancy to the hotel.
 Here there was Sophia Hoffmann, who was called «Sonka the Golden Hand» in Rostov.
 A woman entered a hotel's unlocked rooms and took away guest’s personal things.
 If she was noticed, she pretended to be a lost foreigner.
 Sophia Hoffmann was shot by the members of the Medic and Reiki gang in the 1920s.
 The Soviet scriptwriter and playwright Pogodin Nikolay Fyodorovich used prototype of Sophia Hoffmann in his play "The Aristocrats".

 Since 16 March 1911 the firm "A. L. Shavgulidze and Co" has become the owner of the hotel.
 But on 11 July 1911 the building caught fire and the fire was extinguished for five days.
 The fire was so strong that the windows shattered in the house of Pustovoitov (the present Central Department Store) from the side of Bolshaya Sadovaya Street.
 The hotel was completely destroyed by fire.
 The Grand Hotel's story came to the end after this event.

 During the Soviet time, a one-storied building was constructed on the side of hotel.
-In this house worked Trade Organization named The Unified Workers – and – Peasant's Cooperative Society (UCS), which was the largest organization in Rostov and Nakhichevan, occupied the third place in the RSFSR in terms of trade.
+In this house worked Trade Organization named The Unified Workers – and – Peasant's Cooperative Society (UCS).

 In the thirties, the building (United workers 'and peasants' cooperative society) was demolished in order to build a multistorey apartment block here.
 However, the Great Patriotic War made adjustments.
 The construction started after the war in 1949.
-The architect of the new building was G. A. Petrov who had built a house of the Higher Party School (now customs Academy) and Rostov circus.
-In 1951 upon completion of the building, there the confectionery "Zolotoy Kolos" began to work.

 Currently, the four-storey building, built on the site of the Grand Hotel, is occupied by many shops.